kasleet/dynabridge/README.md

 identified by the combination of the `companyId` and its `employeeNumber`, therefore its DynamoDB table needs to have a hash key (`companyId` of type string) and a range key (`employeeNumber`, type `number`).
-Setting up and deploying the DynamoDB tables are outside DynaBridge scope and preferably done using some IaC tool.
+Setting up and deploying the DynamoDB tables are outside DynaBridge scope and preferably done using some IaC tooling.

 ### Using the client in your application code